Refusal Infrastructure for High-Risk Legal Actions

 →

-it decides whether a governed action may proceed, must be refused, or should be routed for supervision — and seals that decision in an auditable artifact.
+Thinking OS™ decides whether a designated action may proceed, must be refused, or requires supervised override — and produces a reviewable decision artifact either way.

 Client-owned systems (you)